-Currently, no secondary VM-exit controls are defined, and all bits in this field are reserved to 0.
-Software should consult the VMX capability MSR IA32\VMX\EXIT\CTLS2 (see Appendix A.4.2) to determine which bits may be set to 1.
+All other bits in this field are reserved to 0.
+Software should consult the VMX capability MSR IA32_VMX_EX-IT_CTLS2 (see Appendix A.4.2) to determine which bits may be set to 1.
 Failure to clear reserved bits causes subsequent VM entries to fail (see Section 27.2.1.2).